 School District No.8 (Kootenay Lake) ensures that the diversity that already exists within our school communities is reflected in classroom lessons.
-Sexual orientation and gender identity are topics that are present throughout several curriculum content areas, but mostly arise in the physical and health education (PHE), language arts, and social studies curricula among many other topics.
+Sexual orientation and gender identity are topics that are present throughout several curriculum content areas, including physical and health education (PHE), language arts, and social studies curricula among many other topics.
 The PHE curriculum also has topics related to nutrition, physical activity, maintaining positive mental health, sexual health, child abuse prevention and drug education.
 Sexual orientation and gender identity are also sometimes discussed as they arise in the daily lives of students, and in the "teachable moments" that occur daily in classrooms.
 All this information is age and developmentally appropriate and coverage of curricular content is done very respectfully.

-To build a strong community, it is important for all students, families, and staff to be reflected in the curriculum and in school life, meaning that we are inclusive of all types of families (single parent, mixed culture, intergenerational, foster families, blended families, adopted, same sex families, etc.) and individuals (regardless of how they identify or what their sexual preferences might be).
-It is about respecting all people and the diversity of our society.
+To build a strong community, it is important for all students, families, and staff to be reflected in the curriculum and in school life, meaning that we are inclusive of all types of families (single parent, mixed culture, intergenerational, foster families, blended families, adopted, same sex families, etc.) and individuals (including how they identify and what their sexual preferences might be).
+It is about respecting all people and the diversity of society.

 In addressing SOGI in the curriculum, teachers do not suggest that students develop a particular set of beliefs around sexual orientation or gender identity.
-The approach is to build understanding of the diverse society that we live in and learn to treat each other with dignity and respect, regardless of our differences.
+The approach is to build understanding of the diverse society that we live in and learn to treat each other with compassion, dignity, and respect, celebrating our differences.